itheodoridis/itheodoridis-createtestbedsfromPI/README.md

 <code>python3 CreateTestbeds.py</code>

 The python requests library is required to be installed.
+You can do that with <br><code>pip install requests</code>

 # Code adjustments
 The code contains certain criteria for the search that you might want to adjust.